codymj/LuxIRC/README.md

 Current Progress:
 -----------------
+* 2016/08/04 - I can now get a working connection, but having trouble with threads.
+I'll have to look into it more.
 * 2016/08/03 - Working on getting a real connection to server which I have done in a test method.
 Also working on how to update outputTE if new data is received or if networkTree items are clicked.
 * 2016/08/01 - Upon 'connect' in NetworkDlg, network is added to QTreeWidget along with children items (#channels).
 Also able to remove networks via Ctrl+W.
 * 2016/07/29 - Implemented the Connection class to successfully transfer data in Connection objects from NetworkDlg to MainWindow.
 Also fixed a segfault which occured if clicking 'Cancel' in NetworkDlg which sent a null pointer to MainWindow.